 Many of our improvement projects are designed to solve existing problems, such as drainage or circulation.
 But our goal is not just to solve the problems, but rather to solve them in a creative manner.
 Such is the case in the parking/entrance drive area of the Hahn Pavilion.
 Here are some of the problems that we encountered there:

 To solve these problems, we have proposed a new garden space that will provide a handicap accessible walkway that begins in one of the parking bays and extends into and through the garden space.
 At one point, the walkway becomes a bridge that crosses over a depressed area doubling as a ‘rain garden’ intended to alleviate the drainage problem.

-The cost of materials for the Entry Garden are paid for by a generous gift from Mike and Pat Hyer.
-The garden is being built and installed by these classes:
+The cost of materials for the Entry Garden were paid for by a generous gift from Mike and Pat Hyer.
+The garden was built and installed by these classes:

 Paul Chumbley and Lisa Lipsey of the Hahn staff have been working closely with the classes.

 Click here to see a short video produced in SketchUp that gives an impression of what the garden will look like once completed.

 The annual beds on Washington Street have been a big hit with campus visitors.
 While no auto accidents have been reported on Washington Street due to passersby being distracted by the colors, the line to get pictures taken with the plants has been significant.